ParkerBarrett959/ParkerBarrett959.github.io/index.md

 # Welcome

-I'm a software and algorithms engineer passionate about systems, optimization, and clean code.
+Software engineer with a strong mathematical background, building high-performance estimation and sensor fusion systems for robotics and autonomous platforms.

 👉 [About Me](about)
 👉 [Projects](projects)